-If a Maryland offense has not been assigned a seriousness category, the individual completing the worksheet shall use the closest analogous offense and the sentencing judge and the parties shall be notified.
-Repealed offenses and federal offenses have been deleted.
-For Prior Record calculations involving such offenses, please follow the rules set forth below:
+(b) If a Maryland offense has not been assigned a seriousness category and the offense has a maximum penalty greater than 1 year, the individual completing the worksheet shall use the closest analogous offense and the sentencing judge and parties shall be notified.

-- (a) If a Maryland offense has not been assigned a seriousness category, the individual completing the worksheet shall use the closest analogous offense and the sentencing judge and the parties shall be notified; and - (b) If an offender has been convicted in another jurisdiction, the individual completing the worksheet shall match the offense as closely as possible to the closest analogous Maryland offense.
+(c) For Prior Record calculations involving offenses in which the offender has been convicted in another jurisdiction, the individual completing the worksheet shall match the offense as closely as possible to the closest analogous Maryland offense.
 If no Maryland analogous offense exists, the individual completing the worksheet shall count the offense in the lowest seriousness category (VII), and shall inform the judge and parties.

-Incidents in which the State is seeking the death penalty (i.e., CR, §2-303) are exclusions under the Maryland Sentencing Guidelines.
+(d) Incidents in which the State is seeking the death penalty (i.e., CR, §2-303) are exclusions under the Maryland Sentencing Guidelines.
 There is no need to prepare a Guidelines Worksheet for these offenses.